- 1. Why should you offer partial payments/deposits?

 - Increases the window of time that you can acquire orders.

-- Start receiving cash-flow before the product is available.
+- Accepting deposits means you can pre-sell and start receiving cash-flow before the product is available.

 - Customers have a stronger commitment to the pre-order as they have paid a deposit.